Krukov/cashews/Readme.md

 ### Locked
-Cache strategy that try to solve Cache stampede problem (https://en.wikipedia.org/wiki/Cache_stampede), Lock following function calls till it be cached
-Can guarantee one function call for given ttl
+Decorator that can help you to solve Cache stampede problem (https://en.wikipedia.org/wiki/Cache_stampede), Lock following function calls till first one will be finished Can guarantee that one function call for given ttl, if ttl is None

-:param ttl: duration in seconds or in timedelta object or a callable object to store a result
+:param ttl: duration to lock wrapped function call

 :param func_args: [see simple cache params](#simple-cache)

 :param key: custom cache key, may contain alias to args or kwargs passed to a call

-:param lock_ttl: seconds in int or timedelta object to lock wrapped function call
-        (should be more than function execution time)

 :param prefix: custom prefix for key, default 'early'